Xyce/Xyce/test/ReadMe_RegressionTesting.txt

 Total Tests: 316

-Note, the Test number as in #37 is the ctest index number for this test and is generated as cmake configuration time.
+Note, the Test number as in #37 is the ctest index number for this test and is generated at cmake configuration time.
 It can be used to run a specific test with the "-I" option

 -I [Start,End,Stride,test#,test#|Test file], --tests-information
                                = Run a specific number of tests by number.